sbb-design-systems/lyne-components/src/components/sbb-tooltip/readme.md

 </sbb-tooltip>
 ```

-The tooltip will automatically disappear after the hiding delay if neither the trigger element nor the tooltip are on hover or if another action is performed on the page.

-The default `z-index` of the component is set to `1000`; to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-tooltip-z-index`.

-### Placement
+### Style

-The tooltip automatically calculates where it should place itself, based on available space.
+The `sbb-tooltip` automatically calculates where it should place itself, based on available space.
 Default is below and center.
+The default `z-index` of the component is set to `1000`;
+to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-tooltip-z-index`.

 ### When to use

 - Describe icons and buttons.
-- When more information is useful to help a user making decisions.
+- When more information is useful to help a user make decisions.
 - When an element needs more context or explanation.
 - When defining a term or inline item.

 ## Accessibility

-In order to make screen readers announce the tooltip content when the trigger is focused, associate the tooltip trigger with the tooltip via `aria-describedby` and `id` as shown below.
-If the tooltip trigger is a `sbb-tooltip-trigger` component, set `role="button"` on it, since the `aria-describedby` attribute can be used with semantic HTML elements and with elements that have an ARIA `role`.
+To make screen-readers announce the tooltip content when the trigger is focused,
+associate the trigger with the `sbb-tooltip` via `aria-describedby` and `id` as shown below.
+If the tooltip trigger is a `sbb-tooltip-trigger` component, set `role="button"` on it,
+since the `aria-describedby` attribute can be used with semantic HTML elements and with elements
+that have an ARIA `role`.

 ```html
 <!-- Trigger element -->